 Risk control is the name given to the process of working towards mitigating the identified risks.
-This is done by identifying current controls in place and possible actions which may reduce either the impact or the likelihood of the risk further and will therefore mean that the final rating is contained within the council's risk appetite (the green and amber sections of the table above).
+This is done by identifying current controls in place and possible actions that may reduce either the impact or the likelihood of the risk further and will therefore mean that the final rating is contained within the council's risk appetite (the green and amber sections of the table above).
 In undertaking risk control a number of questions can be asked as part of the risk management process.

 Who owns the risk?
-Review w Action What is in place to reduce Priority Period (months) Tolerate Treat Transfer Terminate the impact and/or likelihood of the risk?
-High 1 \checkmark \checkmark \checkmark What else do you need to do or could do to control Medium 3 (1/4ly) \checkmark \checkmark \checkmark \checkmark the risk? (see Appendix B(iii)) Low 6 (half yearly) \checkmark \checkmark
+Review Action What is in place to reduce the impact and/or Priority Period (months) Tolerate Treat Transfer Terminate likelihood of the risk?
+High 1 What else do you need to do or could do to control Medium 3 (1/4ly) √ √ √ √ the risk? (see Appendix B(iii)) Low 6 (half yearly) V √ √ √ (300 / ipportaix D(iii)) , , , , , 1 1 1